Spring Boot DDD in Practice: Learning Domain Design through an Order System

 Port

-• The boundary that the application depends on
+• Boundaries that the application depends on

 Adapter

-• Actual technical code that implements the Port
+• Actual technical code implementing the Port

-The Concept of Bounded Context
+The concept of Bounded Context

 Even for the same term, the meaning can vary depending on the context.